nestjs/docs.nestjs.com/content/security/rate-limiting.md

 #### Configuration

-The following options are valid for the `ThrottlerModule`
+The following options are valid for the `ThrottlerModule`:

 <table>
   <tr>